Zuiderzee Works: Wieringermeer

 The Wieringermeer, as the first of the envisioned five polders, served as a major testbed for ideas and techniques for the following projects.
 It is closest to the original concept of the new land being primarily used as agricultural land and it has retained a strong rural character.
 Four villages eventually were formed in the polder: Slootdorp (1931), Middenmeer (1933), Wieringerwerf (1936), and Kreileroord (1957).

 Local governance presented a new problem.
 The area was divided among the mainland municipalities according to the boundaries used when it was water-covered.
 This configuration was not always practical on the ground and unnecessarily split responsibilities among several bodies.
 The first solution was a form of government called an openbaar lichaam or "public body", a complicated arrangement which incorporated both the government body in charge of the actual development and an appointed committee responsible for public governance.
-As the polder became more populated, the demand for representation increased until finally on July 1, 1941, the municipality of Wieringermeer was established.
+As the polder became more populated, the demand for representation increased until finally on 1 July 1941, the municipality of Wieringermeer was established.

-On 17 April 1945, in the closing days of World War II, the Nazis breached the Wieringermeer dike with explosives to flood the polder and prevent allied advance.
+On 17 April 1945, in the closing days of World War II, the Wehrmacht breached the Wieringermeer dike with explosives to flood the polder and prevent allied advance.
 No casualties were incurred, but the high water and a subsequent storm destroyed most of the infrastructure built in the previous decade as well as all crops.
 Reconstruction followed quickly, and by the end of 1945 the polder was declared drained again.